 - Mild to severe vulval burning

-- One or more slightly raised well defined skin lesions; these may be pink, red, brown and/or white in colour.
+- These may be pink, red, brown and/or white in colour.

-The lesions can occur on any part of the vulva, but are most frequently diagnosed on hair-bearing labia majora, and non-hair bearing labia minor and posterior fourchette.
+The lesions can occur on any part of the vulva, but are most frequently diagnosed on hair-bearing labia majora, and non-hair–bearing labia minora and posterior fourchette.
 Most cases of dVIN occur on non-hair bearing skin.

 Why do VIN/HSIL and dVIN occur and who is at risk?